Friday, November 1, 2019

-Linda Jackson, Evening Anchor of Fort Wayne’s NBC and long-time FRIEND, was back on stage as the high energy emcee of the luncheon, encouraging the crowd to take selfies and celebrate 1,000 iikes on Facebook, while helping to trend #FrancinesFriends on social media.
+Linda Jackson, Evening Anchor of Fort Wayne’s NBC and long-time FRIEND, was back on stage as the high energy emcee of the luncheon, sharing stories of FRIENDS, celebrating survivors, capturing moments for social media, and sharing her amazing self.

 Click here to view the Facebook photo album from this year’s “Lunch With Friends”

 Representing the agencies this year were Tammy Royer for the American Cancer Society — Indiana, Sarogini Ranasinghe for Cancer Services of Northeast Indiana, and Polly Workman for Francine’s Friends.
 Each is a cancer survivor and can share a powerful story of courage and resiliency to help raise money in the fight against cancer

 “Kroger is proud to start the drive by pledging a portion of today’s sales to this year’s campaign,” said Todd Graham, Kroger district manager.
 “Fight Cancer Day offers all of us a chance to acknowledge the strength and tenacity of cancer survivors and their families.
 We are grateful to everyone who contributes to support the agencies that provide such an important service in the fight against cancer.”

 In addition to donations raised on Oct.
 3, shoppers will be able to make donations at the cash register throughout the month of October.
 New this year is a special day for each organization:

 · On Friday, Oct.
 11, Cancer Services of Northeast Indiana received all customer donations made that day.

 · On Friday, Oct.
 18, the donations will go to Francine’s Friends.

 · On Friday, Oct.
 25, American Cancer Society will receive all donations made.